silvacms/documentation/source/contentlayout/index.rst

                      'url': absoluteURL(content, self.request)}

-We create our advanced design based on porto.Layout):
+We create our advanced design based on porto.Layout:

 ::